dotdev-fake/csharp-basic-programs/README.md

 # Simple Programs using C# Language
-Here are some of the programs I made using C# language!
+Here are some of the programs I made using C# language from answering LeetCode questions!
 Mainly for repository only!